-- 2) All materials must be protected from weather, properly stacked and secured above ground or the roof surface and covered by wrappers approved or recommended by the manufacturer. - 3) All installed roofing materials that are susceptible to moisture damage must be made watertight by the end of each workday. - 4) Metals and fasteners must be compatible with each other, to avoid galvanic corrosion which can occur when dissimilar metals come in contact with each other.
+- 2) All materials must be protected from weather, properly stacked and secured above ground or the roof surface and covered by wrappers approved or recommended by the manufacturer. - 3) All installed roofing materials that are susceptible to moisture damage must be made watertight by the end of each workday. - 4) Metals and fasteners must be compatible with each other, to avoid galvanic corrosion which can occur when dissimilar metals contact each other.